ibm-cloud-docs/schematics/sc-agentb1-deploy.md

 {: #verify-agent-cli}
 {: cli}

 You can verify the agent definition and cluster availability by using the agent validate command.
 The validate does a prerequisite check of the target agent infrastructure.
 The command takes the `Agent ID` as input returned by the `agent create` command.
-The output of the agent validate command displays the list of relevant Kubernetes and agent property names, the expected value, actual value, and the result as `PASS` or `FAIL`.
+The output of the agent validates command displays the list of relevant Kubernetes and agent property names, the expected value, actual value, and the result as `PASS` or `FAIL`.

 Example